The Two Xenotars: The W-Nikkor 35mm f/1.8 & the Konica UC-Hexanon 35mm f/2

-In this piece, we are going to look at two 35mm rangefinder lenses produced more than 40 years apart: the W-Nikkor 35mm f/1.8 (1956, Nikon S-Mount) and the Konica UC-Hexanon 35mm f/2 (2001, Leica Screw Mount).
-These lenses are rather unique in rangefinder lens history because of their use of a modified “Xenotar” design.
-It is assumed, but not officially documented by either company, that Konica used the the W-Nikkor’s design as the inspiration for the lens in its 1993 advanced point-and-shoot the “Hexar AF” and then its standalone M39 2001 UC-Hexanon lens.
+In this piece, we are going to look at two 35mm rangefinder lenses produced more than 40 years apart: the W-Nikkor 35mm f/1.8 (1956, Nikon S Mount) and the Konica UC-Hexanon 35mm f/2 (2001, Leica Screw Mount).
+These lenses are rather unique in rangefinder lens history because of their use of a modified “Xenotar” (or “Biometar”) design.
+It is assumed, but not officially documented by either company, that Konica used the the W-Nikkor’s design as the inspiration for the lens in its 1993 advanced point-and-shoot the “Hexar AF” and then its limited-edition M39 lenses, the 1990s Konica 35mm f/2 Hexanon and the 2001 UC-Hexanon.

 Background